williln/central-docs-example/README.md

 This is an example of using [`mkdocs-monorepo-plugin`](https://github.com/backstage/mkdocs-monorepo-plugin) to display the docs of several repositories in one mkdocs deployment.

-## Local Development
+## Quick start

-- Install requirements with `pip install -r requirements.txt`
+1. Install requirements with `pip install -r requirements.txt`
-- Run `mkdocs serve`
+2. Run `just update-docs` to install the docs from the repos in `repos.yml` on your local machine
+3. Run `just build` to rebuild the docs
+4. Run `just docs` to serve the docs
-- See the docs at `localhost:8000`
+5. View the docs at `localhost:8000`

 ### Links